Esri/Imagery-Apps/README.md

 # Imagery Explorer Apps

 This repository contains the source code for the Landsat Explorer and Sentinel Explorer imagery apps.
-These apps offer a variety of tools to explore and analyze Esri's [Landsat](http://www.arcgis.com/home/item.html?id=d9b466d6a9e647ce8d1dd5fe12eb434b) and Sentinel-2 image services.
+These web apps include a variety of tools to explore and analyze Esri's [Landsat](http://www.arcgis.com/home/item.html?id=d9b466d6a9e647ce8d1dd5fe12eb434b) and Sentinel-2 image services.

-The code serves as an open-source template that can be customized and expanded as needed.
+The source code in this repo serves as an open-source template that can be customized and expanded as needed.

 [View Landsat Explorer live](http://landsatexplorer.esri.com/)